-Childhood Abuse, Neglect

-& Trauma ECHD-122 3 hours
+Childhood Abuse, Neglect & Trauma ECHD-122 3 hours

-This course will assist students in identifying the signs of child abuse, neglect and trauma.
-In addition to understanding how to identify these signs, students will be taught the importance of mandated reporting, and the impact of these situations on a child's development.
+This course assists students in identifying the signs of child abuse, neglect and trauma.
+In addition to understanding how to identify these signs, students are taught the importance of mandated reporting, and the impact of these situations on a child's development.
+Course offered spring semesters.